datamachines/cuda_tensorflow_opencv/README.md

 `cudnn_tensorflow_opencv`:
 - Similar to `cuda_tensorflow_opencv` but with CuDNN installed and used for OpenCV compilation (this was more deeply integrated within OpenCV after October 2019, see [CUDA backend for the DNN module](https://github.com/opencv/opencv/pull/14827) for additional details).
+- For CUDNN, the CUDA backend for DNN module requires CC 5.3 or higher; please see https://en.wikipedia.org/wiki/CUDA#GPUs_supported to confirm your architecture is supported

 `tensorflow_opencv`:
 - Builds a similar container with a version of TensorFlow and OpenCV.
 Also install, Jupyter, Keras, numpy, pandas and X11 support.